edwardsmith999/TTCF4LAMMPS/README.md

 Implementation
 --------------

-A compact TTCF implementation can be written within a single LAMMPS input file using the following psudocode structure
+A compact TTCF implementation can be written within a single LAMMPS input file using the following pseudocode structure

 	System setup